FAQs – The Physio Co

-You’ll definitely lose some skills…there’s not a lot of sports injuries in aged care (although those bowls games can get pretty intense!), but you’ll develop your skills in managing more complex health conditions.
+You’ll definitely lose some skills…there’s not a lot of sports injuries when working with seniors (although those bowls games can get pretty intense!), but you’ll develop your skills in managing more complex health conditions.
 You’ll need to use your clinical reasoning skills to navigate the complications that having a cognitive deficit has on recovery from a fractured NOF, or managing acute complications on top of underlying chronic illnesses.
-You’ll see cardio, neuro and music issues…sometimes all in the same resident!
+You’ll see cardio, neuro and musc issues…sometimes all in the same client.
 And your listening skills will definitely improve.

-The majority of our work in aged care has a focus on maintenance, which can be a change in perspective from rehab or acute settings.
+Just like when working with the general population there is a large variety in abilities when working with seniors.
+We focus on what is important to our clients and set our goals around this, whether it’s something they are currently doing that they would like to maintain, or it’s something they are striving for, if it’s important to our clients, it’s important to us!
 It may seem like a small thing to us, but to our seniors the ability to maintain their independence in toileting or washing their own hair is massive.
-We have even had amazing stories in which our seniors have been told they could not walk again and after extensive physio, could walk to the toilet and back.
-This is what makes working with seniors so rewarding.
+That being said, we also have some amazing stories in which our seniors have been told they could not walk again and after extensive physio, can walk around their retirement village with their grandchildren.
+This is what makes working with seniors so rewarding!

 Of course.
-We ensure you have the right tools to be a great TPCer and an effective physio in aged care.
-You have a welcome day at the Support office (which includes a delicious lunch in your honour) and then two weeks of shadowing time with an experienced physio learning how TPC and aged care work.
+We ensure you have the right tools to be a great TPCer and an effective physio in the community.
+You have a welcome day at the Support office (which includes a delicious lunch in your honour) and then two weeks of shadowing time with an experienced physio learning all about TPC life.
 During this time, you will also have equipment and manual handling training.
-But the learning doesn’t stop there as we offer 5 Learning events per year and subsidy for any external training you would like to do, as long as it is aged care and physio specific.
+But the learning doesn’t stop there as we offer 5 Learning events per year and subsidy for any external training you would like to do, as long as it is senior and physio specific.
 The learning never stops!

-It is mandatory that you hold a valid Australian Drivers licence and own a car to ensure you can get between facilities during the day.
+It is mandatory that you hold a valid Australian Drivers licence and own a car to ensure you can get between clients during the day.

 One of the many benefits of working for The Physio Co is our flexibility.
 We have TPCers who work 1 day to a full week.
 You let us know what you want to work.

 We have many clinical and non-clinical roles to progress through depending on your passions and abilities.
-You can progress to a facility captain, Team Leader or Successor or a Roving Team Leader.
+You can progress to a senior team member, Team Leader or Successor, or even a Roving Team Leader.
 We’re a growing company and there are plenty of opportunities to progress your career.

 Our working days are from 8-5pm, Monday to Friday.
 No weekends!